Category Archives: Holistic Health

 natural remedies for depression

-Along with the outpouring of sorrow that occurred this week with the news of the death of Robin Williams there has also been much discussion about depression – the nature of the illness, reminders to offer our support to those suffering with it, of ways to deal with it.
+Along with the outpouring of sorrow that occurred this week with the news of the death of Robin Williams there has also been much discussion about depression, the nature of the illness, reminders to offer our support to those suffering with it and of how to deal with it.

-There are many symptoms associated with mild or subthreshold depression including ongoing fatigue, poor sleep, appetite irregularities such as lack of appetite or comfort eating, a lack of interest in relationships events or celebrations, low self-esteem, anxiety, an inability to find motivation, or a feeling of being cut-off from life.
+There are many symptoms associated with mild or subthreshold depression including ongoing fatigue, poor sleep, appetite irregularities like lack of appetite or comfort eating, a lack of interest in relationships events or celebrations, low self-esteem, anxiety, an inability to find motivation, or a feeling of being cut-off from life.

 1. MINDSET

-There have been studies done that confirm that a persons perception of life becomes a self-fulfilling prophecy.
+Studies confirm that a person’s perception of life becomes a self-fulfilling prophecy.
 While depression is not all in the mind your frame of mind is really important for recovery.
-I am not suggesting you can just ‘snap out of it’.
-But, while acknowledging that there is something wrong, losing the depression label is a first stepto recovery.
+I am not suggesting you can just ‘snap out of it’, but while acknowledging that there is something wrong, losing the depression label is a first step to recovery.

-One way to do this is to carefully examine how you are affected by the people you mix with.
-Tuning into how you feel after spending time with a particular person allows you to sort out any that may be contributing to your low feelings.
-If you regularly feel disheartened after time spent with anyone it is better for your frame of mind and wellbeing to minimize time with that person.
+It’s important to carefully examine how you are affected by the people you mix with.
+Tuning into how you feel after spending time with a particular person allows you to sort out any people that may be contributing to your low feelings.
+If you regularly feel disheartened after time spent with someone it is better for your frame of mind and wellbeing to minimise time with that person.

 What your feelings tell you about your relationships with others can come as a real surprise.
 But acting in congruence with your feelings can turn around your mindset, lift your mood and support you in getting well.